ekojodu/ekojodu/README.md

 One of my greatest strengths is problem-solving.
 I have a strong inclination towards identifying issues in both code and process, and I enjoy creating innovative solutions to streamline workflows.
 Whether it's debugging a tricky issue, optimizing code, or automating tasks to save time, I thrive on challenges and delivering solutions that add value.

-Some tools and techniques I frequently use for automation:

-- **JavaScript**: Automating repetitive tasks with JavaScript

 ---